PromptExecution/website/docs/prompt-typer.md

 prompt-typer

+REQUIREMENTS FOR "TYPER" ENHANCEMENT

-Working on a Typescript Vue3 Vite project, there is a pinia store for tracking global state.
+Enhance an existing TYPESCRIPT Vue3 Vite project, with pinia store.

-On the homepage there is a component vue-command which offers a CLI experience, ability to run commands and simulate a terminal.
+There is an existing component vue-command which offers a CLI experience, ability to run commands and simulate a terminal cli experience.

-Today we are going to extend vue-command so that it can be used as a prompt-typer. the task is in two stages:
+Today we are going to extend vue-command so that it can be used as an interactive prompt-typer.

+the task is in two stages:
-    first we will wait for a pre-determined CONFIGURABLE timeout (~1.5s) of no keystokes or mouse-movements, which will trigger an "idle" Event during the idle event, we will inject text messages into the terminal the injection will need to be animated, so that it appears as if the user (or another user) is typing the text the content of the message for now will just be "hello\n" and that should execute the command in the terminal.
+    first we will wait for a pre-determined CONFIGURABLE timeout (~1.5s) of no keystokes or mouse-movements, which will trigger an "idle" Event

+    during the idle event, we will inject text messages into the terminal the injection will need to be animated, so that it appears as if the user (or another user) is typing the text the content of the message for now will just be "hello\n" and that should execute the command in the terminal.